-The exterior wash station feature allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the motorhome.
+The wash station feature allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the motorhome.
 The water pump switch is located in the water center panel, inside the rear passenger door.

-NOTE: The exterior wash station detachable hose is stored in the rear of the vehicle.
+NOTE: The wash station detachable hose is stored in the rear of the vehicle.

-The shower/wash station includes hot and cold water (located inside the rear passenger side door).
+The wash station dispenses cold water (located inside the rear passenger side door.
+Lift hinged cover to access).

+Wash Station

-Exterior Shower/Wash Station (located behind rear passenger side door) - Typical View
+(located behind rear passenger door.
+Lift hinged cover to access)

+- Typical View